-You should already have read the files and taken some notes about them; in particular, about how you thought the solvefrog function (in solvefrog.cpp) works.
-Review that now before you go on to the next section.
-If you haven't already, try to run the different executables that you've built (particularly, ./play_Leapfrog and ./show_solvefrog) to understand how the puzzle works.
+As a first pass at this, read the files and take notes and ask questions about any C++ feature that we haven't talked about before; then, take a look at the solvefrog function (in solvefrog.cpp) to figure out how it works.
+Try to run the different executables that you've built (particularly, ./play_Leapfrog and ./show_solvefrog) to understand how the puzzle works.